Georgian–Ossetian conflict: Early years of the Soviet Union

 The conflict between Georgians and Ossetians dates back until at least 1918.
 In the aftermath of the Russian Revolution, the Democratic Republic of Georgia declared independence (26 May 1918) under the Mensheviks, while the Bolsheviks took control of Russia.
 Georgians suppressed a Bolshevik rebellion in present-day South Ossetia with great severity in 1918 and in the next year outlawed the National Soviet of South Ossetia.
 In June 1920, a Russian-sponsored Ossetian force attacked the Georgian Army and People's Guard.
 The Georgians responded vigorously and defeated the insurgents, with several Ossetian villages being burnt down and 20,000 Ossetians displaced in Soviet Russia.
 Eight months later, the Red Army successfully invaded Georgia and the South Ossetian Autonomous Oblast was created.
 Some believe that the Bolsheviks granted this autonomy to the Ossetians in exchange for their (Bolshevik) loyalty in fighting the Democratic Republic of Georgia and favouring local separatists, since this area had never been a separate entity prior to the Red Army invasion.

-Despite this, the cultural rights of the Ossetians were limited.
-In the summer of 1944, the authorities of the Georgian republic transferred school education to Russian and Georgian languages, while prohibiting teaching in Ossetian language.
-In 1949, primary grades of South Ossetian schools were also transferred to Georgian and Russian.
-Only in 1956 was this decree repealed.